abdou2d/DTA-Vue-Rails/README.md

 ## Still to do
 * add confirmable
   * Show custom overrides to devise_token_auth controllers to remove redirects and change mailers to match
-* Error handling for responses
+* add reset password
+  * show custom overrides to devise_token_auth controllers to remove redirects and change mailers to match
 * Deal with `401` on initial load if user headers are incorrect (doesn’t really affect function, just annoying to have a console error)
-* Add registration so users don't have to use seeds